Keeping your data safe

 How long do we keep your data for?

 Where you join as a member of the Party your data will be held for as long as you maintain your membership.
-If your membership lapses, your status will change to a supporter.
+If your membership lapses, your status may change to a supporter or may be deleted from our records.

-Where you have donated to the Party or one of its campaigns the related data will be held for a period of 5 years to ensure we can comply with financial regulations.
+Where you have donated to the Party or one of its campaigns the related data may be held for a period of 6 years to ensure we can comply with our legal obligations.

 What rights do you have?

-We will normally need to ask you for proof of your identity before we can respond to a request to exercise any of the rights in this section and we may need to ask you for more information, for example to help us to locate the personal data that your request relates to.
+We will normally need to ask you for proof of your identity before we can respond to a request to exercise any of the rights in this section and we may need to ask you for more information, for example to help us to locate the personal data or ask for a 'scope' that your request relates to.

 The right to be informed